Acronis Introduces Advanced Automation To Simplify MSP Business Operations For Enhanced Productivity

+New cloud-centric platform, purpose-built for small and midsize MSPs, improves customer billing, reduces complexity, and maximizes revenues.

-(MENAFN- AETOSWire) Acronis, a global leader in cyber protection , announced the general availability of Acronis Advanced Automation .
+Dubai, United Arab Emirates– Acronis, a global leader in cyber protection, announced the general availability of Acronis Advanced Automation.
 Building on Acronis' proven track record of delivering integrated solutions that help partners streamline and simplify their services, Acronis Advanced Automation helps MSPs transition from simple break-fix services to cloud-centric, subscription-based services that require a new approach to billing and contract management.

 Complexity is a common challenge for MSPs, driven by the numerous business initiatives focused on innovating their products, delivery models, and value-added services.
 Acronis Advanced Automation is a solution for small and midsize MSPs worldwide who want to simplify and streamline their business operations.
 With centralized control and management of services, complete time tracking and staff utilization capabilities, and automated, consumption-based billing, Acronis empowers MSPs to gain full visibility of their contracts, delivery, tickets, and work items - maximizing revenue and improving client trust.